othercriteria/vibectl/examples/k8s-sandbox/bootstrap/README.md

 ## How it Works

-1. The `run.sh` script builds and starts a Docker container with all necessary tools
+1. The `launch.sh` script builds and starts a Docker container with all necessary tools
 2. Inside the container, `bootstrap-entrypoint.sh`:
    - Installs vibectl and its dependencies
    - Creates a K3d Kubernetes cluster